NIBCO Copper Pipe Fittings

 The pipe type has been given a 1 degree tolerance.
 For instance, the 90 degree bend can produce 89-91 degree bends to suit any small discrepancies in coordination.
 This tolerance also allows for installation at fall/gradient without throwing out a Revit error which can happen with some ‘out of the box’ fittings.

-90 degree bends overlaid with transparency to show how they accommodate design inaccuracies and flex.
+90 degree bends overlaid with transparency increased to show how they accommodate design inaccuracies and flex.

 IsCustom Option